-The College seeks to resolve all complaints within 60 calendar days (approximately 8 weeks), including investigation.
+The College seeks to resolve all complaints in a timely manner while being thorough.
 The process may be extended due to extenuating circumstances of a case in order to ensure a thorough and fair process.

 What are the steps involved in the investigation stage for students?

 The Senior Official determines whether the complaint meets the threshold for investigation, based on whether the alleged action meets the definition of sexual discrimination or sexual harassment (which includes all forms of sexual misconduct, including stalking, unwanted touching, relationship abuse, domestic violence, sexual assault, sexual exploitation, gender-based harassment, and retaliation)